Skip to main content

 Globalization, the World System and the Pacific: This course examines globalization and other economic and political factors that shape the international relations of the Pacific Rim.
 Specific topics include financial market integration, state cooperation and intervention, and case studies of individual countries.

-Finance and Accounting for Policy Makers: This course covers concepts and applications of accounting and finance necessary for policymakers in for-profit, nonprofit, and public sectors.
+Accounting and Finance for Policy Makers: This course covers concepts and applications of accounting and finance necessary for policymakers in for-profit, nonprofit, and public sectors.
 The course content consists of three parts: (1) basic financial accounting and financial analysis, (2) the effect of time value of money on investment decisions and (3) the effects of risk on financial decisions.
 No credit will be allowed for IRCO 415 if a student has taken IRCO 420 and IRCO 421.

 Quantitative Methods I: This course is designed to provide proficiency in quantitative methods that are used for optimization and decision-making.
 The use of spreadsheets is applied to data analysis and problem-solving.
 Statistical theory and regression analysis are introduced.